algorand/go-algorand/scripts/release/README.md

 Create the git tag.
 Upload the deb package via `aptly`.
-Add ability to specify branch and/or channel.
+Add ability to specify channel.